I still remember the exact moment it clicked.

 - Hook A + Body 1 + CTA Y

-Phase 3: Iteration Testing
+Phase 3: Iteration Testing—Building Your Frankenstein

 - Mashups: Combine best hooks with best bodies